tESS RENÉ

 • Practice rewires your nervous system.
 Each time you sit with a feeling instead of spiraling, you strengthen emotional confidence through neuroplasticity.

-👉 Bottom line: Feelings aren’t facts, but your body believes them.
-When you notice and name them, you choose your response instead of being ruled by reaction.
+When you notice emotions and name them, you choose your response instead of being ruled by reaction.

 That distinction is powerful.
 A thought like “I’m alone” may not be objectively true, but if loneliness surges in your chest, your nervous system will still brace as though it is.
-The body doesn’t wait for the fact-check—it reacts.
-Heart racing, shoulders tightening, gut clenching.
-That’s why dismissing emotions or telling yourself to “just get over it” rarely works.
-Your body needs to be acknowledged, too.

-From a lifestyle perspective, that might look like:
+From a lifestyle perspective:

 • Noticing your body’s cues.
 The tight jaw, the flutter in your stomach, the heavy eyes.